AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It never ceases to amaze me just how much is possible through the seemingly constrained model that DynamoDB gives us.
 It's a fun puzzle to try to support access patterns beyond a simple key value lookup, or the retrieval of an ordered set of items.

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
 This is often achieved by duplicating data so that it appears in multiple predefined sets for inexpensive retrieval.
-DynamoDB secondary indexes allow us to automatically duplicate items, using different attributes from the item as keys.

 This can get us a long way.
 However, it is common to delegate more complex queries to a secondary store, such as Elasticsearch or MySQL.
 DynamoDB remains the source of truth, but replicates to the secondary store via DynamoDB Streams and a Lambda function.